TNC_4_28_22_500.jpg

 Biography

 James Panero is an American writer, editor, and cultural critic.
-As the Executive Editor of The New Criterion, he writes on art and culture monthly and serves as the magazine's gallery critic.
+As the Executive Editor of The New Criterion, where he has been on staff since 2002, he writes on culture monthly and serves as one of the magazine's art and architecture critics.
 He is a contributor to a number of publications, including The Wall Street JournalCity Journal, New York magazine, the Spectator World Edition, and The New York Times Book Review.

 Readers may stay up to date on his writing by subscribing to the "Panero's Latest" newsletter.